GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/poromechanicsWellbore/Example.rst

 Constitutive model: defining material properties with constitutive laws
 -----------------------------------------------------------

 For this test problem, the solid and fluid materials are named as ``rock`` and ``water`` respectively, whose mechanical properties are specified in the ``Constitutive`` section.
-In this tutorial, different material models, linear elastic isotropic model (see :ref:`LinearElasticIsotropic`) and Extended Drucker-Prager model (see :ref:`TwoInvariantPlasticity`), are used to solve the mechanical deformation, which is the only difference between the poroelastic and poroplastic cases in this tutorial.
+In this example, different material models, linear elastic isotropic model (see :ref:`LinearElasticIsotropic`) and Extended Drucker-Prager model (see :ref:`TwoInvariantPlasticity`), are used to solve the mechanical deformation, which is the only difference between the poroelastic and poroplastic cases in this example.

 For the poroelastic case, ``PorousElasticIsotropic`` model is used to describe the linear elastic isotropic response of ``rock`` to loading.
 And the single-phase fluid model ``CompressibleSinglePhaseFluid`` is selected to simulate the flow of ``water`` upon injection: